noatu/typst-nure-template/README.md

 Some text

 // ...or include your modules
-// NOTE: you have to import a package or a lib.typ in each module.
 #include "src/intro.typ"
 #include "src/chapter1.typ"
 #include "src/chapter2.typ"
+// NOTE: if you want to use variables or utils provided by the package,
+// you have to import the package or a lib.typ inside a module.
 ```

 ### Notes: